argoproject/Argo/docs/index.rst

 Welcome to the Largo Project
 ============================

-`Largo <http://largoproject.org>`_ is a responsive WordPress starter/parent theme built specifically with the needs of news publishers in mind and is built and maintained by the news apps and technology team at the `Investigative News Network (INN) <http://nerds.inn.org>`_.
+`Largo <http://largoproject.org>`_ is a responsive WordPress starter/parent theme built specifically with the needs of news publishers in mind and is built and maintained by the news apps and technology team at the `Institute for Nonprofit News (INN) <http://nerds.inn.org>`_.

 Questions?
 Comments? `Get in touch with us <mailto:largo@inn.org>`_.